 The packaging rises to the occasion, too It surely does its task well, as we’re feeling the overwhelming charisma of this amazingly sophisticated design.

-The gold foil and deep navy blue label shines with the impressively well-conveyed identity.
+The gold foil and deep navy blue label shine with the impressively well-conveyed identity.
 The typography is specifically made to resemble the old-school designs, as it manages to look royal without looking tacky at the same time.

 Above it, a small pictogram of a lit torch reminds us of a classic Greek and Roman deity, adorning the design and lifting it to another level of elegance and style.